-On July 14, 2020, we entered into a series of transactions as described below with RTW Royalty Holdings Designated Activity Company ("RTW Royalty Holdings") and Ji Xing, related to Cytokinetics' proprietary small molecule cardiac myosin inhibitor product referred to as CK-3773274 ("CK-274"), a novel cardiac myosin inhibitor, and other assets (together, the "RTW Transactions").
+On July 14, 2020, we entered into a series of transactions as described below with RTW Royalty Holdings Designated Activity Company ("RTW Royalty Holdings") and Ji Xing Pharmaceuticals Limited ("Ji Xing"), related to aficamten, our proprietary small molecule cardiac myosin inhibitor product also referred to as CK-3773274 or CK-274, a novel cardiac myosin inhibitor, and other assets (together, the "RTW Transactions").
 The RTW Transactions include entering into a licensing and collaboration agreement with Ji Xing, the sale of Cytokinetics common stock to the RTW Investors (as defined below), an agreement to sell to RTW Royalty Holdings our interest in certain future royalties on net sales of products containing the compound mavacamten that is being developed by Bristol-Myers Squibb Company (formerly by MyoKardia, Inc.), and the ability for the Company to obtain additional funding in the future from RTW Royalty Holdings, upon the achievement of certain clinical trial milestones, in exchange for future royalty payments as further discussed below.
 As a result, we have or expect to receive a combination of committed capital, funding and sale proceeds from the RTW Investors, RTW Royalty Holdings and Ji Xing.